 9) Milwaukee Public Museum

-Similarly, to the Milwaukee Art Museum, this human and natural history museum can be dated back to the 1800s.
+Similarly to the Milwaukee Art Museum, this human and natural history museum can be dated back to the 1800s.

-The Milwaukee Public Museum is among one of the most beloved museums in Milwaukee filled with the city’s historic past.
+The Milwaukee Public Museum is among one of the most beloved museums in Milwaukee, filled with the city’s historic past.
 The museum’s significant displays of anthropology and wildlife over the years are another popular reason for its fame.

-Apart from being the home to vibrant human history, the place is also rich with other life forms.
+Apart from being the home to vibrant human history, the place is rich with other life forms.
 Make sure to take some time to experience the spectacular Puelicher Butterfly Wing.
 Its tropical setting lets tourists and visitors encounter the colorful and pretty butterflies from the near.

 10) Pabst Mansion